felbecker/MSA-HMM/README.md

-Activate development of learnMSA has moved to [this](https://github.com/Gaius-Augustus/learnMSA) repository.
+Active development of learnMSA has moved to [this](https://github.com/Gaius-Augustus/learnMSA) repository.

 # learnMSA: Learning and Aligning large Protein Families